-After their tours of duty, soldiers often have a difficult time readjusting to civilian life.
+After their tours of duty, military men and women often have a difficult time readjusting to civilian life.
 Two of the things that make the transition challenging are psychological trauma and physical injuries.
-It’s a sad reality but not altogether surprising that many veterans across the United States turn to drugs or alcohol in an attempt to cope.
+Indeed, many veterans are greatly impacted by issues such as physical pain, suicide risk, financial difficulties, amd homelessness, issues that they may try to hide or cope with by using substances.
+It’s a sad reality but not altogether surprising that many veterans across the United States turn to drugs or alcohol in an attempt to deal with their personal circumstances.

 Contributing Factors to Veterans’ Cases of Drug Abuse